JESSA CARTA*

 Jessa is a deep empath who opens herself to the collective unconscious and vows to give it expression.
 Her fierce belief in understanding and respecting authentic truths has led her down a path of seismic connections.
 What she creates has been described as possessing“a rare mythic perspective”, “assertions of feminine power” and Jessa herself has been referred to as “an underworld intermediary”.

 Jessa is currently the prime mover of arts-based research project LAND LAND.
 Jessa is a founding member of the Seattle-based experimental collective LOVECITYLOVE - a diverse, accessible, and inclusive secular art church.
-Her education and research has included certifications as a natural builder, permaculturalist and solidarity economist.
-These interests intersect to net a practice committed to the regenaissance.
+Her education and research has included certifications as a natural builder, regenerative earth steward and solidarity economist.

 Support The Work ︎︎︎